AhsanAliButt/Assignment-form1-Ahsan-ALI/Readme.md

 Sorry Sir i forgot to do it in portions because i already spend whole time on making Admistion form Bay view School which is very difficult then this.
+Plz Also check this """https://github.com/AhsanAliButt/saylani-c3/blob/main/bayform.html"""